Prahladpuri Temple

-Prahladpuri Temple is a Hindu temple located in Multan city of Punjab province in Pakistan, adjacent to the Shrine of Bahauddin Zakariya.
-Named after Prahlada, it is dedicated to the Hindu deity Narasimha.
-Like many Hindu temples in Pakistan, the temple was razed to ruin by a Muslim mob.
-The site is currently owned by Evacuee Trust Property Board.
+Prahladpuri Temple was a Hindu temple located in Multan city of Punjab province in Pakistan.
+The temple was located on top of a raised platform (mandapa) at the southern tip of the Multan Fort, adjacent to the Shrine of Bahauddin Zakariya.
+Named after Prahlada, it was dedicated to the Hindu deity Narasimha.
+The temple faced neglect after the formation of Pakistan, and faced destruction and land grabbing by miscreants.

-Location

-The temple is located on top of a raised platform (mandapa) at the southern tip of the Fort of Multan, adjacent to the mausoleum of Baha’ul Haq Zakariya.
+Legend

+According to local Hindu legend, Prahlada — son of Hiranyakashipu, the Asura king, built the temple in reverence to Narasimha, an incarnation of Vishnu.
+As narrated in Hindu tradition, Narasimha manifested from a stone pillar within the royal court to uphold Prahlada’s unwavering devotion and to destroy the tyrannical king, who had long persecuted his son for his faith.
+He appeared out of a pillar in the royal court to disembowel the oppressive king and reward Prahlada's devoutness.
+The temple is said to have been constructed around the pillar.
+Local folklore also attributed Holika Dahana commencing here.

 History

-Hindu History

-According to History, Prahlada — son of Hiranyakashipu, the Asur-king of Multan (Note: Multan, originally Kashyappur, is believed to have been founded by the Hindu sage Kashyapa.) — built the temple in honor of Narasimha, an incarnation of Vishnu, who had appeared out of a pillar in the royal court to disembowel the oppressive King and reward his devoutness.
-The temple was constructed around the pillar and thus, the festival of Holika Dahan commenced.

 Pre-modern India

-The temple stands on the ruins of pre-Muslim structures.
+The temple stood on the ruins of pre-Islamic Hindu temple.
 There appear to have been older temples on the site which were subject to cycles of razing and re-construction during the medieval era; however, the precise details are hazy in light of conflicting legends.

 Oral legends assert that a temple — with columns and roof made of gold — used to exist at the site c.
 15th century before being dismantled by Sher Shah Suri to construct a mosque; the current temple was constructed when this mosque fell.
 (Note: Publications of the local archaeological department argue that since Jean de Thévenot mentions a temple "on this very site" during his visit in 1665, Suri's mosque must have been put to disuse within about a century of its construction, which is highly unlikely given its royal antecedents.
 Thus, the authenticity of the narrative is doubtful.
 However, Thévenot did not provide any such detail on the location; further, his description of the idol ran similar to that of the Multan Sun Temple by medieval Muslim travelogues.)
-Another account published in Calcutta Review (1891) reproduces the same narrative except that the pre-existing temple had sunk of "unknown causes."
+Another account published in the Calcutta Review (1891) reproduces the same narrative except that the pre-existing temple had sunk of "unknown causes" and was not dismantled.